 St Hilda's College was founded with a pioneering spirit and the generosity of an egalitarian group of women and men, led by Alice Paton, who believed in education equality and opportunity

 Providing an excellent educational offering in quality facilities doesn't come cheap.
-St Hilda’s students are the beneficiaries of scholarships, bursaries, donations and bequests.
+St Hilda’s students are the beneficiaries of scholarships, general financial assistance, donations and bequests.
 The generosity of our community allows talented young people a chance to realize their full potential.

 Scholarships are the lifeblood of any educational institution, providing valued opportunities to transform lives and spur students to greater achievement.
 There are different ways to to establish a scholarship at St Hilda’s College, which can be tailored to your interests and circumstances.